spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

     // in Groovy
     stage 'Build'
     sh """
-        # cd to the repository directory and check out the master branch
+        # cd to the repository directory and check out the specified branch

-        git checkout master
+        git checkout ${BRANCH}
         git pull

         # prepare your environments if necessary